Protecting Junction Earthworks and Steel Earthworks

-In March 2014 the Arc of Appalachia Preserve System led a coalition of non-profits – The Archaeological Conservancy, Heartland Earthworks Conservancy, and Rivers Unlimited – in successfully buying Junction Earthworks off the auction block in a dramatic three week span of time.
-Thanks to the overwhelming support of the general public and the media’s spotlighting of the campaign, the Coalition was able to place the winning bid on the 193-acre preserve.
+In March 2014 the Arc of Appalachia Preserve System worked with a coalition of non-profits – The Archaeological Conservancy, Heartland Earthworks Conservancy, and Rivers Unlimited – to successfully purchase Junction Earthworks off the auction block in a dramatic three week span of time.
 Click on More Information to read articles telling the many stories connected with this heady three week long campaign.
 Click on A Gallery of Givers to see just a few of the many people who made Junction’s save possible.

 Steel Earthworks lies just up upstream from Junction on the North Fork tributary of Paint Creek.
 Steel was also part of the Hopewell Culture’s sacred ceremonial landscape and was likely contemporaneous with Junction.
-The dream is to connect the two sites with a public hiking path to create ONE united preserve – a first-ever for Ohio.
+The two sites are now connected with a public hiking path creating ONE united preserve – a first-ever for Ohio.
 Steel is in even better archaeological condition than Junction, with a visible circular earthwork.
-With successful funding, Steel will be a significant expansion to the park.
-See Campaign.
+Both Junction and Steel are owned and operated by the Arc of Appalachia.

 Ancient Peoples’ Heartland – the Hopewell Culture